 - 5. Procedures.
-All responses must be postmarked within thirty (30) calendar days from the date of this letter.
+All responses must be filed with the Commission by May 4, 2009.
+Extensions of time will be granted only upon a showing of extraordinary circumstances.
 The response must be in the form of a statement signed by an officer, partner or other principal of the Station licensee or broker or, in the case of a noncommercial educational station, by an officer, member or other principal of the licensee.
 Send the response to EEO Staff, Policy Division, Media Bureau, Federal Communications Commission, 445 12th Street, S.W., Washington, DC 20554.
 To knowingly and willfully make any false statement or conceal any material fact in response to this audit is punishable by fine or imprisonment (see 18 U.S.C. § 1001; see also 47 C.F.R. § 1.17), revocation of any station license or construction permit (47 U.S.C. § 312(a)(1)), and/or forfeiture (47 U.S.C. § 503).
 Failure to respond to this audit letter by the deadline is also punishable by sanctions in accordance with 47 C.F.R. § 73.2080(g). - 6.
-In accordance with 47 C.F.R. § 73.3526(e)(10) (for commercial stations ) and 47 C.F.R. § 73.3527(e)(11) (for noncommercial educational stations), copies of which are also enclosed, you are required to place a copy of this letter and your response in the public inspection file of each affected station.
+In accordance with 47 C.F.R. § 73.3526(e)(10) (for commercial stations) and 47 C.F.R. § 73.3527(e)(11) (for noncommercial educational stations), copies of which are also enclosed, you are required to place a copy of this letter and your response in the public inspection file of each affected station.
 Consequently, your response should not include personal information about individuals, such as social security numbers, home addresses, or other personally identifiable information.
 We do not require that employment units retain such information in their records, or that such information be provided in response to this letter. - 7.
-If our EEO random audits sent in 2006 or 2007 included the Station, or if the Station's most recent license renewal application was granted, by final order, within the past 18 months, you may not have to provide a response to this letter.
+If our EEO random audits sent in 2007 or 2008 included the Station, or if the Station's most recent license renewal application was granted, by final order, within the past 18 months, you may not have to provide a response to this letter.
 If you believe that the Station falls within one of these categories, before responding to this letter, please so state in an e-mail, providing the specifics of the audit or renewal, sent to the undersigned at lewis.pulley@fcc.gov.
 Upon receipt of this information, we will advise you if a response is necessary under the circumstances.

-Should you have any questions regarding this matter, please contact the EEO Staff at (202) 418-
+Should you have any questions regarding this matter, please contact the EEO Staff at (202) 418-1450.

-1450.
 Thank you for your cooperation.